lindamood/lindamood.github.io/portfolio.md

  </a>

 ### Web documentaries and enterprise stories
 One way I often describe the enterprise stories that I have worked on is that they are _not just on the web but of the web_.
-To this day, many stories published online fail to take advantage of the unique strengths of online storytelling.
-To be of the web, it is important that the story’s author go beyond simply using the web as a delivery mechanism.
-The interactive, sharable, and responsive projects featured below demonstrate how multiple file types and formats can work in concert to deliver stories as interactive web-native experiences.
+To be of the web, it is important to go beyond simply using the web as a delivery mechanism, and focus on the shareable, responsive, and interactive qualities of the platform that make it unique.
+The projects featured below demonstrate how multiple file types and formats can work in concert to deliver stories as interactive web-native experiences.

 <ul>
     <li>